This post may contain affiliate links. Please read our disclosure policy.

 Alice Springs Chicken Ingredients

-You’ll also need some crispy bacon to top each piece of chicken with.
+Youโll also need some crispy bacon to top each piece of chicken with.
 My favorite hassle-proof way to cook bacon is to bake it in the oven.
 Here are my instructions on How to Bake Bacon.
 I chose to go with one piece of bacon per piece of chicken to keep it a little lighter, but if you want to go all out, plan for two pieces of bacon per piece of chicken.

-How to Bake Bacon
+How to Make Bacon in the Oven

 How to Make Alice Springs Chicken